ocni-dtu/livestock-blog/content/posts/utci_parameters.md

 It is furthermore assumed that persons have a metabolic rate of 2.3 MET corresponding to a walking speed of 1.1 m/s and wearing clothing with a thermal resistance modeled by the UTCI-clothing model (Havenith et al. 2012).

-The model uses the UTCI-Fiala model (Fiala et al. 2012) as it’s thermoregulation model.
+The model uses the UTCI-Fiala model (Fiala et al. 2012) as its thermoregulation model.
 It models an average person of 73.4kg and with a surface body area of 1.85m².
 The body is represented by 12 spherical or cylindrical parts and contains a total of 187 tissue nodes.
 The model also includes a model to predict thermoregulatory reactions of the central nervous system, e.g. shivering or sweating.